Brunchit - El Arenal

 Still have questions?
 The best answers come from locals at the venue.

 Rankings recalculated weekly from live Google review data.
-Our Hot Score weighs review velocity, recency, rating trend, and baseline rating — no editorial picks, no paid placements.
-We filter out tourist traps near the monuments and prioritise the traditional bars that locals trust.
+Our Hot Score weighs review velocity, recency, profile completeness, and baseline rating — no editorial picks, no paid placements.

 Sources